arg-tech/delab/README.md

 To build and run the framework, please install docker.
 Then navigate to the root folder and start the framework with

-`docker compose -f framework/docker-compose.yml --profile analytics up`
+`docker compose -f framework/docker-compose.yml --profile analytics up -d`

 The docker containers will be build, which takes a considerable amount of time.
 If you don't need the large rstudio container, please adjust the docker-compose.yml file and change the profile for the rstudio container.
 Using [portainer](https://docs.portainer.io/start/install-ce), a successful `docker compose` command should look like the following image: